BC100Dev/AnlinxOS/README.md

 devices themselves, partnering with people that are experts in making phones, and maybe even Computers and/or Laptops in general.
 Again, that is a future idea I might do.
-However, if you don't like this idea, I can drop it, and there won't be any problems with you guys bricking five more Android devices, just because you tried installing AnlinOS.
+However, if you don't like this idea, I can drop it, and there won't be any problems with you guys bricking five more Android devices, just because you tried installing AnlinxOS.
 Yes, I've been there, bricked around five devices of my own.
 One of them was "I wanted Android 7" :skull: :laughing: